-Some folks read just verse 15, and then say that the dead go to heaven before the living, but that’s not what the rest of the passage is saying.
+Some folks read just verse 15, and then say that the dead go to heaven before the living.
+That’s not what the whole passage is saying.
 Paul is describing one event.

 John 14:1-3 “I will come again, and receive you unto myself;”

 I Corinthians 15:23 “But now is Christ risen from the dead, and become the first fruits of them that slept . . .
 But every man in his own order: Christ the first fruits; afterward they that are Christ’s at his coming.”

 DIDN’T JESUS SAY THAT WE WILL NEVER DIE?

 We have come back to where we began this study.